advocations/skype/Skype/AppSDK/GettingStarted.md

 Add embeded binaries for the App SDK in your XCode project.
 The SDK comes with a binary for use on physical devices and a binary for running the iOS emulator.
 The binaries have the same name but are in separate folders.

-* To run your app on a device, choose the **AppSDKiOS** folder and the **SFB.framework** file.
+* To run your app on a device, navigate to the location where you downloaded the App SDK and choose the **AppSDKiOS** folder and the **SFB.framework** file.

 * To debug your app on an emulator, choose the **AppSDKiOSSimulator** folder and then select the **SFB.Framework** file in that folder.